Preethamsai99/hello-world/README.md

 # hello-world
 This is my first repository
-I'm learning about git and github through their guides.
+I'm learning about git/github through their guides.